What is Cost Avoidance?

 New Contracts and Contract Renewals

-New contracts and contract renewals hold great opportunity for cost savings.
+New contracts and contract renewals hold great opportunities for cost savings.
 This could also be the case in scenarios in which a company is in the process of relocating its office to a new location.
 In such situations, the company may have the opportunity to save on utility costs.
 At their previous location, the company may have been paying for the lease payment separate from utilities.
 Perhaps the utilities are included in the lease payment at the company’s new location.
 If this is the case, then this is a perfect example demonstrating the cost savings from the company’s initiative.

 Partnerships are another example of cost savings within a company.
 A company can find a partner that will help to reduce their costs.
 An example of this can be seen in the case of partnering with a cloud platform in order to help a company to eliminate the need for operating and owning their own computing infrastructure.